Do you know yourself?

 What Is Self-Awareness?

-For me, self-awareness is the overall knowledge about yourself.
+Self-awareness is the overall knowledge about yourself.
 “Overall” means every aspect of you, including your personality, strengths, weaknesses, emotions, passion and more.
 “Knowledge” means your evaluation is objective and non-judgemental.

 A 5 minute Self-interview